Luis Diaz transfer news: Liverpool agree £65.5m deal to sell winger to Bayern Munich

 Sky Sports News' Mark McAdam:

-The fact that Liverpool made an approach suggests they were willing to pay a fee at least in the region of what Newcastle are looking for, which is around £150m.
+The fact that Liverpool made an approach for Isak last week suggests they were willing to pay a fee at least in the region of what Newcastle are looking for, which is around £150m.

 But can they afford it?